rrcobb/kibo-web-scavenger-hunt/README.md

 - TODO: congrats at the end should scroll into view
 - additional challenges:
-    - maybe: change the bg color of the page and making the background color -
+    - maybe: change the bg color of the page, making a message visible
     - TODO Make this number 5, shift the previous ones earlier, but leave number 6 in place

+TODO: bugfixes
 - bug when the devtools have the ‘mobile’ turned on, todo: check whether that’s the default
 - clicking the links to continue isn’t super obvious (maybe buttons would be better? maybe it’s okay? not 100%)
 - it’s still not totally clear what #3 is asking for.
 Maybe it’ll make sense in the context of the lesson? not sure